chadlavi/recipes/food/pizza/sicilian-sheet-pizza.md

 ### Dough: phase 1

 1. Mix the flours, salt, honey, yeast and water in a large bowl, and mix until just combined.
 Set a timer for 30 minutes.
 2. 30 minutes later, add the 35g of olive oil.
-Mix throughly by hand until gluten begins to form and the dough starts to come together -- though it will be extremely loose and wet.
+Mix thoroughly by hand until gluten begins to form and the dough starts to come together -- though it will be extremely loose and wet.
 3. Turn the dough in the bowl, giving it coil folds, every thirty minutes or so, until it can hold tension.
-4. Add a little more oil to surround the dough ball, cover the bowl with plastic wrap, and refridgerate for at least 12 (but ideally more like 36-48) hours.
+4. Add a little more oil to surround the dough ball, cover the bowl with plastic wrap, and refrigerate for at least 12 (but ideally more like 36-48) hours.
 This works particularly well if you start the dough on Friday night, then cook the pizza Sunday afternoon.

 ### Dough: phase 2